MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-troubleshoot.md

 ## Enable trace logging for the server data module

-Use the following steps to enable trace logging for the server data module installed on the SharePoint server.
+To enable trace logging for the server data module installed on the SharePoint server, follow these steps:

 1. Open the Microsoft.Office.Visio.Server.OperationsManager.dll configuration file in a text editor (such as Notepad).